google-deepmind/optax/README.md

 ### Applying updates ([update.py](https://github.com/deepmind/optax/blob/master/optax/_src/update.py))

-An `apply_updates` function can be used to eventually apply the transformed gradients to the set of parameters of interest.
+After transforming an update using a `GradientTransformation` or any custom manipulation of the update, you will typically apply the update to a set of parameters.
+This can be done trivially using `tree_multimap`.

+For convenience, we expose an `apply_updates` function to apply updates to parameters.
+The function just adds the updates and the parameters together, i.e. `tree_multimap(lambda p, u: p + u, params, updates)`.

 ```python
 updates, state = tx.update(grads, state, params)  # transform & update stats.